RescueSocial/SNA-AH-NLU-Labeling-Cross-Platforms/README.md

 Below on Main GitHub

 # SNA-AH-NLU-Labeling-Cross-Platforms
-<b>Natural Language Understanding, Processing, and Sentiment Testing across social media platforms on Amber Heard data using Scientific Methods - </b><i>NLU engines, monitoring, classifications, training.</i>
+<b>Natural Language Understanding, Processing, Semantics, and Sentiment Testing across social media platforms on Amber Heard data using Scientific Methods - </b><i>NLU engines, monitoring, classifications, training.</i>
 - Automatic programs label help or harm to her with semantics/meaning/NLP of the texts of support, defense, offense, defense_against and the supporters/offenders accounts around her environment.</b>
 <br>-> Threat analysis, negative texts, and specific word filtering related to the disinformation operations is applied in further analysis.